-The site contains semi-derelict 2 storey Hotel facing main street with ballroom to rear.
 The original 2 storey structure (coloured green) was extended to north west-side following the 1908 OS survey (coloured purple).
 The southern end was extended in the mid 20th Century with a rear ballroom also added around this time.

 Opportunity to retain structure